microsoft/react-native-windows-samples/docs/nuget-update.md

 In this example the npm version for `react-native-windows` is `0.63.0`.
 Note that if you use preview, Your version might include a preview marker like `0.64.0-preview.3`.

 # Determine and update the NuGet version
-For windows there are two project types: C++ and C#.
+For Windows there are two project types: C++ and C#.
 If you don't know which one you can look in the `windows/MyProject` folder.
 If you find a `MyProject.vcxproj` file, you have a c++ project.
 If you find a `MyProject.csproj` file, you have a c# project.
 Each project type has different instructions.
 For either you can use both the Visual Studio IDE or a Text editor.